Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

     </details>

 28. What does the term “Economies of scale” mean?
-    - A. It means that you save more when you consume more.
+    - A. It means that you save more when you consume more.[thats more of volume discount]
-    - B. It means as more time passes using AWS, you pay more for its services.
+    - B. It means as more time passes using AWS, you pay more for its services. [aws reduces prices over the time]
     - C. It means that AWS will continuously lower costs as it grows.
-    - D. It means that you have the ability to pay as you go.
+    - D. It means that you have the ability to pay as you go.[general aws model]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C